TxnLab/batch-asset-send/README.md

 The minimum parameters for use are the -sender parameter.
 This specifies the public address of the account which will be **signing** the transactions.
 If using the -vault {nfd name} argument, then it must be the owner of the NFD.
 Most arguments have sensible defaults.

+The sender MUST have mnemonics defined either as an ALGO_MNEMONIC environment variable or in a local .env file setting the same.

 The parameters you specify for what to send MUST be specified in a json config file.
 The default is to read from a send.json file in the current directory, but this can be overriden on the command line.